tolani007/BrilliantEigentikiData2025/GITHUB_SETUP.md

 # GitHub Setup Instructions

-## Preparing for GitHub Push
+## ✅ Git Repository Ready!

-Your project is ready to push to GitHub!
-The `.gitignore` file has been configured to exclude your personal data folders.
+Your project has been initialized and committed.
+Ready to push to GitHub!

 ### Excluded from Repository:
 - `../analytics/` - Your analytics data (not included)